Variable gauge: Lithuania/Poland

 A gauge changing facility of the Polish SUW 2000 system is installed at Mockava north of the Lithuanian-Polish border.
 VGA passenger trains between Lithuania and Poland were running between October 1999 and May 2005, and VGA goods trains between early 2000s and 2009.

 Poland/Ukraine

 There are two gauge changing facilities of the Polish SUW 2000 system installed on the Polish-Ukrainian border, one of them in Dorohusk (Poland) on the Warsaw-Kiyv line, another in Mostyska (Ukraine) on the Kraków-Lviv line.
 On 14 December 2003 VGA passenger trains were introduced between Kraków (Poland) and Lviv (Ukraine) instead of bogie exchange.
-VGA saves about 3 hours compared to truck exchange.
+VGA saves about 3 hours compared to bogie exchange.
 The trains last ran in 2016.